Dates for the 2022 season

 IMPORTANT CHANGES

-The 4 main throwing events will be divided into two sections – Group A & Group B.
+The four main throwing events will be divided into two sections – Group A & Group B.

-Group A will be limited to no more than approx. 15 competitors who have reached a standard of at least 19 metres for Javelin, Discus and Hammer and 7.50 metres for the Shot.
-If more than 15 athletes have reached this standard, the group will be limited to the first 15 athletes entered.
+Group A Throws will be limited to no more than 15 competitors who have reached their NEMAA age group standard .
+If more than 15 athletes have reached this standard, the group will be limited to the first 15 athletes entered who have attained their age group standard.

-Competitors who have attained their own age group standard - even if it's less than 19m and 7.50m - may also compete in Group A (eg: M80+ / W65+ )
+Competitors who have not attained their age group standard will compete in Group B

-Group A will be allowed 2 trials then a further 2 trials if their age group standard is attained.
-If a competitor does not attain 19 metres (7.50 m Shot) in their first three attempts, or their own age group standard (whichever is the lower), then their competition will be deemed to be over.
+Group A will be allowed 3 trials then a further 3 trials if their age group standard is attained.
+If a competitor does not attain their age group standard in their first three attempts, then their competition will be deemed to be over.

 Age group standards can be viewed HERE

-Group B will be for competitors who have not reached a standard of 19m & 7.50m.
+Group B will be for competitors who have not reached their age group standard.
 (This new rule is due to the very large number of competitors).
 The first Group B throwing event will start at 6.00pm.
-Group B throwers will be asked to take their warm up throw immediately prior to their two consecutive trials - this will speed up the event and allow competitors to move to their next track or field event more quickly.
+Group B throwers will be asked to take their warm up throw (if they request one) immediately prior to their two consecutive trials - this will speed up the event and allow competitors to move to their next track or field event more quickly.
 The first throw will be marked with a peg but not measured at that point.
 The second throw will be measured if it exceeds the peg distance - if not, the first throw will then be measured by using the peg marker.

 Throws that do not reach the grass area in front of the cage will not be measured.